AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/bb2b-2598-add-caching-capability.md

 * Adobe Commerce or Magento Open Source on-premises: [[!DNL Quality Patches Tool] > Usage](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) in the [!DNL Quality Patches Tool] guide.
 * Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/upgrade/apply-patches.html) in the Commerce on Cloud Infrastructure guide.

+## Related reading

+To learn more about [!DNL Quality Patches Tool], refer to:

 * [[!DNL Quality Patches Tool] released: a new tool to self-serve quality patches](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) in our support knowledge base.
 * [Check if patch is available for your Adobe Commerce issue using [!DNL Quality Patches Tool]](/help/support-tools/patches-available-in-qpt-tool/check-patch-for-magento-issue-with-magento-quality-patches.md) in our support knowledge base.